 Angelo keeps active.
 Knows a lot of guys.

 He’d always be out in his front yard.
 Mulching the flower beds.
 Working under the hood of his Explorer.
 Consumed with a project in his garage.
 Tools and parts and open boxes laid out on the driveway like a coroner performing an autopsy.
 Waving.
 Smiling.
 Watching.
-Everytime Nic or Ash returned home.
-Their New York paranoia kicking in.
-Asking why was he enterally in his yard.
-Was he keeping tabs on the neighborhood?
+Ever and always present.

-Angelo changing the topic.
+Angelo changed the topic.

 “How’s the office, Ash?” he asked, almost cautiously.
 “Things starting to resume?
 Life, ya know, back to living?”

 “Been a rough two weeks.
 Luckily Jack’s death, I mean, God, it’s terrible, but luckily his… passing… does not affect my workload.”
 Ashley sighed.
 Shrugged.
 Her eyes as gray as the passing clouds.
 “My cases are with the other partners.”

 Jack Flannery was a partner at the firm of Gruenwald, Goodwin, and Cooke.
 Specialized in estate and property contracts.
 Jack had a sharp eye for fine print, a love for two-hour, billed-time conference calls, and shallow pockets that couldn’t fill that black hole of Texas hold-’em.
 There were plenty of bets around the office that Jackie would never make partner.
 Jack should have taken those odds.
 Moved in with the partners quicker than a hand with pocket kings.
 Didn’t make it to his one-year anniversary though.
 Heart attack hit while waiting at the casino’s red light.
 A late night at Parx now stretched to infinity.